 Technological advances are on the rise with AI machine learning and communications collecting, storing and sharing valuable information.
 Therefore, it is crucial to ensure the safekeeping of that data and ensure compliance with regulations.

 The multidisciplinary approach imposed by the European ePrivacy Regulation will greatly address the growing risk of cybercrime.
 The ePrivacy regulation stipulates that organisations must ensure their systems are secure, utilizing preventative and detective due diligence.
 Thereby, they build trust with their users and set a benchmark that serves as a competitive advantage.

 Businesses that have not already done so, should immediately implement an internal ePrivacy compliant communications policy.
 They must also include ongoing monitoring to improve internal functions.
 And also processes to ensure enhanced legal compliance with the EU ePrivacy Regulation.
 The policy should include actionable procedures across the board in the event of a cyber attack.

 There are considerable benefits in data analysis, data collection and data sharing.
 Data is gold to marketers.
 GDPR and ePrivacy Regulation are the brakes to prevent the careless and illegal treatment of this precious resource.
 Compliance may appear elusive.
-But, burying one’s head in the sand will only damage an organisation, both its reputation and its finances.
-However, the real danger is risking the privacy of individuals, which every organisation will avoid.
+But, burying one’s head in the sand will only damage an organization, both its reputation and its finances.
+However, the real danger is risking the privacy of individuals, which every organization will avoid.